 Each selected person will receive fee waivers along with monthly mentoring support through a piloted candidate certification program from DONA International.
 The commitment by the selected person is the completion of the certification process within one year.

-- You self-identify as Black, Indigenous or a Person of Color (BIPOC)*
+- You self-identify as Black, Indigenous, Person of Color (BIPOC), Asian, Hispanic/Latine or first generation immigrant

 - You are committed to working with BIPOC and under-resourced communities